crao25/assignment/README.md

 This will run the R script assignment.R, take the standard input from input.bin, print the output on the standard output (command line screen) and redirect the errors to error_warnings.txt file.

+For the trivial implementation run the following command in the command line:

+> bash trivial_script.sh

+This will run the R script assignment_trivial.R, take the standard input from trivialinput.bin, print the output on the standard output (command line screen) and redirect the errors to error_warnings.txt file.

-make_binary.R script was used to generate a sample binary file which is used as the standard input in this assignment.
+make_binary.R script was used to generate a sample binary files which are used as the standard input in this assignment.